iron-io/docs/worker/getting_started/index.md

 iron worker queue --payload-file MY_PAYLOAD.json --wait USERNAME/IMAGENAME
 {% endhighlight %}

-Notice we don't use the image tag when queuing, this is so you can change versions without having to update all your code that's queuing up jobs for the image.
+Notice we do not use the image tag when queuing, this is so you can change versions without having to update all your code that's queuing up jobs for the image.

 The --wait parameter waits for the job to finish, then prints the output.
 You will also see a link to HUD where you can see all the rest of the task details along with the log output.